top of page

 3. When I called Jerry and mentioned the possibility of an upgrade, he indicated he had zero interest in an upgrade effort and said he had previously vetoed such an effort.
 Having pressed Jerry for ten years to get him to accept a nomination for the OCS Hall of Fame, I knew he was serious.
 But with a bit of prodding, I convinced him to at least send me the nomination paperwork he still had from the nominations of his copilot, crew chief, and gunner on the flight concerned.
 After reviewing the eyewitness statements, it became clear that the DSC citation omitted crucial details about what Cpt.
 Fry and his crew accomplished during the flight that resulted in his CMH nomination.

 6. Over the next year, I checked with the Senator's Office several times and was told the Army was still processing the nomination.
-Eventually, however, I started to wonder if it had actually been submitted to the Army, so I sent a letter to the Army Congressional Liaison Office asking if they had processed the nomination but received no response.
-[Link to letter] Shortly before the 2018 elections, assuming Senator McCaskill would not be reelected, I requested my nomination package be returned but was again told that the nomination was with the Army, but they had checked and discovered an ongoing reorganization effort within the Army Awards Branch was causing the delay.
-Two months later, after the Senator was not reelected, the nomination package was returned in the same condition as when it was submitted.
+Eventually, I started to wonder if it had actually been submitted to the Army, so I sent a letter to the Army Congressional Liaison Office asking if they had processed the nomination but received no response.
+(See link #3 at the bottom of this page.)
+Shortly before the 2018 elections, assuming Senator McCaskill would not be re-elected, I requested my nomination package be returned but was again told that the nomination was with the Army, but they had checked and discovered an ongoing reorganization effort within the Army Awards Branch was causing the delay.
+Two months later, after the Senator was not re-elected, the nomination package was returned in the same condition as when it was submitted.
 Therefore, it was clear that the nomination package had been ignored for over a year, even though I was repeatedly told it had been forwarded to the Army.

 Daniel Peck